When passwords are hacked, broken, most of the blame for subsequent problems is put on users:

 Anything less today, and we're almost certainly asking for trouble.

-Yet how many websites are using antiquated software systems that simply can't handle passwords like those above?
+Yet how many websites are using antiquated software systems that simply can't handle sufficiently complex passwords?

 How To Kill Your Passwords - By Breathing On Them